McDonnell Douglas

-McDonnell Douglas was a major American aerospace manufacturing corporation and defense contractor, formed by the merger of McDonnell Aircraft and the Douglas Aircraft Company in 1967.
+McDonnell Douglas Corporation was a major American aerospace manufacturing corporation and defense contractor, formed by the merger of McDonnell Aircraft and the Douglas Aircraft Company in 1967.
 Between then and its own merger with Boeing in 1997, it produced well-known commercial and military aircraft, such as the DC-10 and the MD-80 airliners, the F-15 Eagle air superiority fighter, and the F/A-18 Hornet multirole fighter.

 The corporation's headquarters were at St. Louis Lambert International Airport, near St. Louis, Missouri.

 History

 Background

 The company was formed from the firms of James Smith McDonnell and Donald Wills Douglas in 1967.
 Both men were of Scottish ancestry, were graduates of the Massachusetts Institute of Technology, and had worked for the aircraft manufacturer Glenn L. Martin Company.

 Douglas had been chief engineer at Martin before leaving to establish Davis-Douglas Company in early 1920 in Los Angeles.
 The following year, he bought out his backer and renamed the firm the Douglas Aircraft Company.

 McDonnell founded J.S.
 McDonnell & Associates in Milwaukee, Wisconsin, in 1926 to produce a personal aircraft for family use.
 The economic depression from 1929 ruined his ideas and the company collapsed.
 He worked at three companies, joining Glenn Martin Company in 1933.
 He left Martin in 1938 to try again with his own firm, McDonnell Aircraft Corporation, this time based at Lambert Field, outside St. Louis, Missouri.

 Douglas Aircraft profited during World War II.
 The company produced about 10,000 C-47s, a military variant of the Douglas DC-3, from 1942 to 1945.
 The workforce swelled to 160,000.

 Both companies suffered at the end of the war, facing an end of government orders and a surplus of aircraft.
 Douglas continued to develop new aircraft, including the DC-6 in 1946 and the DC-7 in 1953.
 The company moved into jet propulsion, producing the F3D Skyknight in 1948 and then the more "jet age" F4D Skyray in 1951.
 In 1955, Douglas introduced the U.S. Navy's first attack jet, the A4D Skyhawk.
 Designed to operate from the decks of the World War II Essex-class aircraft carriers, the Skyhawk was small, reliable, and tough.
 Variants of it continued in use in the Navy for almost 50 years, finally serving in large numbers in a two-seat version as a jet trainer.